 The special initialization routine can perform any actions required by the VM.
-If the other optional interfaces are to be used, the initialization routine must fill in the appropriate pointers.
+If the other optional interfaces are to be used, the initialization routine can fill in the appropriate pointers; however, this can just as easily be done in the CPU reset routine.